Discover new opportunities (or create your own)

-A big-city, major research university is rich with opportunities that you may not even know exist!
-As an Honors student, you have access to them all — whether you're on a traditional academic path or creating your own.
+A big-city, major research university is rich with opportunities — including plenty that you may not even know exist!
+As an Honors student, you have access to them all, whether you're on a traditional academic path or forging your own.

 - Could your pet project become a paid research topic?

 - How could you travel abroad this summer?

 - What can you do now to be more competitive for a national award later?